 You may have noticed that Flybuys points are worth exactly 0.5 cents each with all redemptions except for transfers to Velocity Frequent Flyer.
 By transferring to Velocity Frequent Flyer, you could get much more value from your Flybuys points… but it depends how you plan to redeem them.

 Transferring Flybuys points to Velocity Frequent Flyer

-2,000 Flybuys points can be converted to 870 Velocity Frequent Flyer points on the Flybuys website.
-Transfers are typically instant.
-The main catch is that you can only transfer a maximum of 138,000 Flybuys points (equal to 60,030 Velocity points) per calendar year.
+1,000 Flybuys points can be converted to 500 Velocity Frequent Flyer points on the Flybuys website.
+Transfers are typically instant and an annual transfer limit (previously 138,000 flybuys points) no longer applies.

-Outside of these promotions, you're effectively paying 1.15 cents for each Velocity point transferred over from Flybuys.
+Outside of these promotions, you're effectively paying 1 cent for each Velocity point transferred over from Flybuys.
 Is this better value than redeeming Flybuys points for vouchers or merchandise?
-Well, it is if you're getting more than 1.15 cents in value from each Velocity point...
+Well, it is if you're getting more than 1 cents in value from each Velocity point...

 This graph shows the average value of 1 Velocity Frequent Flyer point, depending on how it is spent:

-As you can see, Velocity point redemptions for things like gift cards give you less than 1.15 cents per point of value.
+As you can see, Velocity point redemptions for things like gift cards give you less than 1 cent per point of value.
 But, in general, transferring Flybuys points to Velocity Frequent Flyer is a good idea if you want to use your points for flights, or for upgrades on Virgin Australia.

 Redeeming Velocity Frequent Flyer points